The 39-Point SEO Content Checklist You Need Before Hitting Publish (Free Download)

 7. Research the types of content that are shared frequently among your client’s audience (consider how-to posts, lists, why-posts, what-posts, videos, etc.)

-8. Reference the “People also ask” section on Google search results for that topic for any missed opportunities
+8. Reference the “People also ask” section on Google search results for that topic for any missed opportunities.
+Make sure you align the content being created to the search intent behind the keyword.

 Structure & Formatting Checklist